-Primarily located along the southern border area between Tibet and the Indian state of Jammu and Kashmir, more than 5,000 Champa people live east and south-east of the city of Leh.
+Primarily located along the southern border area between Tibet and the Indian state of Jammu and Kashmir, the Champa people live east and south-east of the city of Leh.
 One of the alternative names for the Champa is Changtang.
 The Nghari Tibetans in China are also called Changtang Tibetans, after the massive plain of the same name.
 More research needs to be done to determine if the Champa people of India are the same (having common origins and speaking the same language) as the Nghari Tibetans of China.
 The area inhabited by the Champa in Jammu and Kashmir is extremely cold.
 Living at an average altitude of 4,000 to 5,000 metres (13,000 to 16,000 ft.) above sea level, the Champa's homeland is ravaged by snowstorms during the long winter months.

 In 1989 the Champa were granted official status in India as a Scheduled Tribe.
 Before then they were considered a sub-group of the Ladakhi, but their customs, language and ethnicity are different from those of the Ladakhi.
 They are also distinct from the Zangskari people, with whom the Champa barter to obtain grain.
 The Champa come down to trade at the Changthang Nyoma market, where they have also sent some of their children to be educated in Tibetan schools.
 The diet of the Champa people consists of 'barley (tsampa) and the meat of yak and wild horses.
 Dried cheese and meat boiled with barley flour and seasoned with chilies are also eaten.'